adamwalker/clash-riscv/Readme.md

 ## Navigation

-The top level design is in Pipeline.hs.
+The top level core is in Pipeline.hs.

+The core is instantiated with instruction and data memory in System.hs.

 Main.hs instantiates this design and simulates it on the program defined in Program.hs.